 in.
 I recommend to wear black clothes instead of camouflage.
 You can order your blind assembled or disassembled.

 I would like to explain the design of this blind.
-Out of all the North American big game the white tail deer is the most challenging species to hunt.
-I was fortunate to harvest all of the North American big game several times, and almost all of the African species including the big five.
-I have been a guide for over 40 years.
-Guiding and hunting for my own pleasure, I spend 4 months of a year in the wilderness.
+Out of all the North American big game the white tail deer is one of the most challenging species to hunt.
+I was fortunate to harvest all of the North American big game, and almost all of the African species including the big five.
+I have been a guide for over 40 years, now I am retired and hunting for my own pleasure, I spend 4 months of a year in the wilderness.

-Then I in put in a skylight in the roof to let in as much light into the blind as possible, you can close the skylight during the daytime hours to keep the blind dark.
-During the early season these blinds get very warm, I made a window that was removable for an air flow.
-I don’t like a window in my blind except for late December and January when I put a heater in my blind.
-Also, tinted glass is harder to see through during the daylight hours, than it is with no windows at all.
-With the open window area, I installed venetian blinds that you can regulate to your satisfaction.
+During the early season these blinds get very warm, I made a window that was removable for air flow.
+I don’t like a window in my blind except when it’s cold.
+I put a heater in my blind.
+Also, tinted glass is harder to see through during the daylight hours, than it is with the windows removed.
+With the open window area, I installed venetian blinds or curtains that you can regulate to your satisfaction.
 You can raise and lower them to your advantage, depending what weapon you are using, rifle, compound bow or cross bow.
-All the windows are large enough to shoot a bow out of, with a couple turns on your curtain rod, you can shut the blind and it will be dark.
+With a couple of turns on your curtain rod you can shut the blind and it will be dark.

 When wearing black clothes it is nearly impossible for the deer to pick up your movement.
-All the blinds have an office chair, where you can turn 360 degrees.
-You can lower and raise the seat, if you are hunting with a small child.
-If you are hunting over a food plot I have wheels and a hitch that you can purchase and pull your blind with an ATV or by hand, to another location on the food plot depending where the deer are feeding.
+With an office chair you can turn 360 degrees.
+You can lower and raise the seat if you are hunting with a small child.

 I wrote an autobiography of my life, if you are interested in reading it online or purchasing, it is titled “The Ultimate Choice”, by Ken Gingrich.